goharbor/website/docs/working-with-projects/working-with-images/create-tag-immutability-rules.md

     You can add a maximum of 15 immutability rules per project.

     After you add a rule, any tags that are identified by the rule are marked **Immutable** in the Repositories tab.
-1. To modify an existing rule, use the **Action** drop-down menu next to a rule to disable, edit, or delete that rule.
 1. To modify an existing rule, use the **Action** drop-down menu next to a rule to deactivate, edit, or delete that rule.

     ![Immutability rules](../../../img/edit-tag-immutability.png)